Ways To Connect

 What is a CityLife Team mentor?

 Each CityLife Team will have a Navigator mentor whose role is to help the team start well and live out the Four Pursuits.
 Mentors are Navigator staff or partners who share in the CityLife Team vision.
-They will coach the team leaders to address problems or issues as they arise and will be available for one-to-one mentoring of team members as is desired.
+They will coach the team leaders to address problems or issues as they arise and will be available for one-to-one mentoring of team members as desired.

 How long is a CityLife Team commitment?